Books in the Barn 2023

-a wide-ranging look at the work of contemporary writers
+a wide-ranging look at new work from contemporary writers

-Books in the Barn 2022 is a two-part reading series that offers a wide-ranging look at the work of contemporary Minnesota writers.
+Books in the Barn 2023 is a two-part reading series that offers a wide-ranging look at the work of contemporary writers.
 Celebrating culture and nurturing community each reading is followed by a Q&A session with the author.
 Books will also be available for purchase and signing.
-Featured authors are participating in engagement activities in the Red Wing community, providing further opportunities to share their work with a broader audience.
+Featured authors participate in engagement activities in the Red Wing community, providing further opportunities to share their work with a broader audience.